kofischolar/inductive-class-challenge/README.md

-# 🎗️ Tumor Diagnosis Challenge: Cell-Graph Node Classification
+# 🎗️ The THInC Challenge: Tumor Histopathology Inductive Classification

 ## Welcome to the Tumor Diagnosis Challenge 🚀

 This competition bridges **Biomedical Engineering** and **Graph Machine Learning**.
 Your task is to build a model that can diagnose the type of a cell (Tumor, Stroma, Immune, etc.) based on its features and its spatial neighbors in a tissue biopsy.
+Standard AI often fails in clinics because it memorizes training data, so our challenge forces models to predict cell types inductively, meaning they must generalize to completely unseen patients.

 ---